How 9/11 changed air travel: more security, less privacy

 Many independent experts agree with Pekoske's assessment, though they usually see areas where the TSA must improve.

-"TSA is an effective deterrent against most attacks,” says Jeffrey Price, who teaches aviation security at Metropolitan State University of Denver and has co-authored books on the subject.
-“If it’s security theater, like some critics say, it’s pretty good security theater because since 9/11 we haven’t had a successful attack against aviation.”

 This summer, an average of nearly 2 million people per day have flowed through TSA checkpoints.
-On weekends and holidays they can be teeming with stressed-out travelers.
-During the middle of the week, even at big airports like DFW, they are less crowded; they hum rather than roar.
 Most travelers accept any inconvenience as the price of security in an uncertain world.

-Travel “is getting harder and harder, and I don't think it's just my age,” said Paula Gathings, who taught school in Arkansas for many years and was waiting for a flight to Qatar and then another to Kenya, where she will spend the next several months teaching.
-She blames the difficulty of travel on the pandemic, not the security apparatus.

-“They are there for my security.
-They aren't there to hassle me," Gathings said of TSA screeners and airport police.
-"Every time somebody asks me to do something, I can see the reason for it.
-Maybe it's the schoolteacher in me.”
+“They aren't there to hassle me," said Paula Gathings, who was waiting for a flight out of DFW to Qatar and then another to Kenya.
+"Every time somebody asks me to do something, I can see the reason for it.”

+Several incidents highlight a threat that TSA needs to worry about — people who work for airlines or airports and have security clearance that lets them avoid regular screening.
+Some examples:

-— In 2016, a bomb ripped a hole in a Daallo Airlines plane shortly after takeoff, killing the bomber but 80 other passengers and crew survived.
-Somali authorities released video from Mogadishu's airport that they said showed the man being handed a laptop containing the bomb.
+— In 2016, a bomb ripped a hole in a Daallo Airlines plane, killing the bomber, but 80 other passengers and crew survived.
+Somali authorities released video they said showed the man being handed a laptop containing the bomb.

-— In 2018, a Delta Air Lines baggage handler in Atlanta was convicted of using his security pass to smuggle more than 100 guns on flights to New York.
+— In 2018, a Delta Air Lines baggage handler in Atlanta was convicted of using his security pass to smuggle more than 100 guns on flights.

-— The following year, an American Airlines mechanic with Islamic State videos on his phone pleaded guilty to sabotaging a plane full of passengers by crippling a system that measures speed and altitude.
-Pilots aborted the flight during takeoff in Miami.
+— The following year, an American Airlines mechanic with Islamic State videos on his phone pleaded guilty to sabotaging a plane full of passengers.
+Pilots aborted the flight during takeoff.

-Those incidents highlight a threat that TSA needs to worry about — people who work for airlines or airports and have security clearance that lets them avoid regular screening.
-Pekoske says TSA is improving its oversight of the insider threat.

 Comments